Introduction To Digital Learning For Older Adults

 SeniorNet was first established in Wellington in 1992

 The concept of SeniorNet emerged in 1986 in the USA from a PhD research project (by a lady called Mary Forlong) at the University of San Francisco.
 Her subject was communicating with the elderly and the idea of imparting computer skills to Seniors in an informal atmosphere.
 The project’s aim was to determine if computers and telecommunications could enhance the lives of older adults.
-SeniorNet was first established in New Zealand in 1992.
+This led to the formation of SeniorNet Learning Centres in the USA.

 Tutor training sessions are run by Learning Centres and are also conducted at Regional Meetings.

-There are Learning Centres established throughout New Zealand.
+There are independent Learning Centres established throughout New Zealand.
 Each is run by a management team (Chairperson, Secretary, Treasurer and Committee) which organises all aspects of their Centre.
-A Federation of SeniorNet Societies in New Zealand was jointly established by the Learning Centres in 2006 to support learning activities, undertake national fundraising and to present a unified voice at the national level with government and sponsors.
+The Federation of SeniorNet Societies in New Zealand was jointly established by the Learning Centres in 2006 to support learning activities, undertake national fundraising and to present a unified voice at the national level with government and sponsors.